-For Tara Connor, Program Coordinator at NSW State Emergency Services in Wollongong’s CBD, the opportunity to work locally after commuting to Sydney for over a decade was a welcome change.
+For Tara Connor (at left), Program Coordinator at NSW State Emergency Services in Wollongong’s CBD, the opportunity to work locally after commuting to Sydney for over a decade was a welcome change.

 “I was commuting to Sydney for over an hour and half each way – it was just a nightmare.
 There was no way I could drop kids off and then go to Sydney… otherwise I’d get to work at 10:30am,” explains Tara.